-5-year-old taken in stolen vehicle found safe; Louisville police say suspect still on the loose
+UPDATE: Suspect arrested after vehicle stolen from Louisville Speedway with 5-year-old still inside

 The girl was unharmed and still in the back seat, asleep, according to Ruoff.

-Police say the suspect is still on the loose, but they believe they know his identity and that they have "dealt with him before."
-He is described as a white male in his late 20s, with a thin build, a tie-dye shirt and jeans.
+Police said Tuesday morning that a suspect was on the loose, but they believed they knew his identity and that they had "dealt with him before."
+He was described as a white male in his late 20s, with a thin build, a tie-dye shirt and jeans.
 Ofc.
 Ruoff said the shirt had been found.

+It is not clear if the person now in custody is the suspect described above.

 This story may be updated.